submariner-io/submariner-website/src/content/contributing/community-membership/_index.en.md

 - Sponsored by two committers or project owners
   - With no objections from other committers or project owners
 - May either self-nominate or be nominated by a committer/owner
+- [Open an issue][committership request issue] against the submariner-io/submariner repo
+   - Ensure your sponsors are @mentioned on the issue
+   - Complete every item on the checklist ([preview the current version of the committer template][committership template])
+   - Make sure that the list of contributions included is representative of your work on the project
+- Have your sponsoring committers/owners reply confirmation of sponsorship: `+1`
+- Once your sponsors have responded, your request will be reviewed.
+Any missing information will be requested.

 ### Responsibilities and privileges